 About the organisation

-is an independent, non-governmental and non-denominational relief organisation for children that is active worldwide.
-The organisation has made it its mission to guide abandoned and suffering children into a better future.
+SOS Children's Villages is an independent, non-governmental and interdenominational relief organisation for children, which is active worldwide.
+It has set itself the task of accompanying abandoned and suffering children into a better future.

-In 1949, Hermann Gmeiner built the first SOS Children's Village in Imst, Austria.
-He actualised an idea that was just as simple as it was seminal: Each child needs a mother and is reared most naturally together with siblings in a house of their own within a village community.
-This approach in the spirit of strengthening the family turned SOS Children's Villages into pioneers of child care and found worldwide recognition over the following decades.
+In 1949 Hermann Gmeiner built the first SOS Children's Village in Imst, Austria.
+He realized an idea that was as simple as it was groundbreaking: every child needs a mother and grows up most naturally with siblings in their own home within a village community.
+This family-educational approach made the SOS Children's Villages pioneers in childcare and in the following decades they gained recognition all over the world.

-Friends and sponsors in Germany: Backbone of the countries
+Friends and sponsors in Germany: the backbone of the worldwide SOS work

-When the first SOS Children's Village outside Europe was built in Korea in 1963, Hermann Gmeiner founded a society in Germany for the support of SOS Children's Villages all over the world: SOS-Kinderdörfer weltweit – Hermann-Gmeiner-Fonds Deutschland e.V.
-(SOS Children's Village International – Hermann Gmeiner Trust Germany).
-The society has evolved into the financial backbone of the international relief organisation for children.
+When the first SOS Children's Village outside Europe was established in Korea in 1963, Hermann Gmeiner founded an association in Germany to promote SOS Children's Villages all over the world: SOS Children's Villages Worldwide - Hermann Gmeiner Fund Germany e.V.
+The association has developed into the financial backbone of the international children's relief organisation.

 Active in over 130 countries

-SOS Children's Villages is a relief organisation for children in need that is active in 135 countries.
-The organisation consists of a network of more than a hundred associations that has grown over decades, which are rooted in their respective countries and united under a common umbrella organisation.
-Incidentally: Our SOS-Kinderdorf e.V. sister association is the support organisation of SOS Children's Villages in Germany.
-The worldwide success of the SOS Children's Villages is based on the connection of autonomous local responsibility, global activity and as simple, timeless idea.
+SOS Children's Villages is a relief organisation for children in need, which is active in 137 countries today.
+The organisation consists of a network of over a hundred associations that has grown over decades, each of which is rooted in its own country and united under a common roof.
+The worldwide success of the SOS Children's Villages is based on the combination of autonomous local responsibility, global action and a simple, timeless concept.